wout/rosetta/README.md

 The `rosetta` macro does exactly the same as `Rosetta.find`, and the `t` method does is equivalent to `Rosetta.t`.

-But you can make it even shorter with inferred locale keys.
-By omitting the prefix of the locale key and having the key start with a period, the current class name will be used as the prefix of the key:
+Inferred locale keys make it even more concise.
+By omitting the prefix of the locale key and having the key start with a period, the key prefix will be derived from the current class name:

 ```cr
 class User